Combing for Credentials: Active Pattern Extraction from Smart Reply: Related Work

-Our work differs from these prior work in the sense that we focus on a particular text generation task and seek for possible privacy vulnerabilities of the end-to-end pipeline.
+Our work differs from these prior work in the sense that we focus on a particular text generation task and look for possible privacy vulnerabilities in the end-to-end pipeline.
 By crafting poisoning points well-aligned with the task, we demonstrate how an active adversary can tamper with such a pipeline to cause privacy issues for the deployed model.
-We further investigate the vulnerabilities of specific choices in the pipeline (e.g. output decoding strategy of the generated text) and evaluate potential defenses to our pattern extraction attacks under both gray-box and more realistic black-box access to the model.
+We further investigate the vulnerabilities of specific choices in the pipeline (e.g. output decoding strategy of the generated text) and evaluate potential defenses to our pattern extraction attacks under both Model API and more realistic Service API access to the model.

 Prior work has also investigated other leakage forms such as membership inference \cite{ShokriSSS17} in both vision and text domains \cite{yeom18, long18, truex18, song19, nasr19, sablayrolles19a, LOGAN, salem18, Bargav20, Leino20, choo2020labelonly, CarliniMIA21} and property inference \cite{Ganju18, Wanrong21, chase2021property}.
 In our work we focus on extracting sensitive user information in the training data, which in certain cases might be deemed more dangerous in terms of a privacy violation.